stengvac/type-safe-gql-with-kotlin/doc/presentation.md

 }
 ```

-## Build in Error System
+## Built-in Error System

-This version use for error propagation build in error system in GraphQL.
-Errors format according
+This version utilizes the built-in error system in GraphQL for error propagation.
+Errors formatted according
-to [Spec October 2021](https://spec.graphql.org/October2021/#sec-Errors) is defined as:
+to the [Spec October 2021](https://spec.graphql.org/October2021/#sec-Errors) as follows:

 * The `errors` entry in the response is a non-empty list of errors, where each error is a map.
 * If no errors were raised during the request, the `errors` entry should not be present in the result.
 * If the data entry in the response is not present, the errors entry in the response must not be empty.

-`error` structure is defined as:
+The structure of an `error` is defined as follows:

-* required key `message` with a description of the error intended for the developer as a guide to understand and
+* A Required key `message` with a description of the error intended for the developer as a guide to understand and
   correct the error.
-* optional key `extensions` - must have a map as its value. additional information to errors however they see fit, and
+* An optional key `extensions` - must have a map as its value. additional information to errors however they see fit, and
   there are no additional restrictions on its contents.
-* other optional keys ...
+* Other optional keys ...

 ## Client
 [README](../client/README.md).
 Client [facade](../client/src/main/kotlin/org/example/typesafe/gql/pizza/client/PizzeriaClient.kt), [mutation v1](../client/src/main/resources/graphql/mutation/orderPizza_v1.graphql) and [client v1](../client/src/main/kotlin/org/example/typesafe/gql/pizza/client/ClientV1.kt).

 ## Pros

-* Easy to implement.
-* Easy to understand.
-Apply to (validation) errors?
+* Easy to implement and understand.

 ## Cons

-* Errors are not type safe.
-Custom content has to be serialized as Map.
+* Errors lack type safety.
-* Extract information from error is tricky.
-Integration via strings -_-.
+* Extracting information from errors can be tricky.
-* Ambiguity - which errors can be expected in response at once?
-Is it documented?
+* Ambiguity regarding which errors can be expected in response.
-* Compiler won't help it is just bunch of strings.
+* Compiler can't help with string based integration.
-* Errors can change without consumer knowledge.
-No schema backed.
+* Errors can change without consumer notification.
-* Testability on consumer side - which error combinations can be expected at same time?
-What has to be tested?
+* Limited testability on the consumer side.

 ## API v1 Conclusion

-* Success path is defined well.
+* Success path is well-defined.
-* Consumer is able to react on errors.
-Has to be documented or found out by calling API.
+* Consumers can react to errors but require documentation or direct API calls.
-* Error structure can change without notice.
-No schema backed.
+* Error structure lacks schema backing.
-* Integration regarding validation errors depends on strings..
+* Integration for validation errors relies on strings.

 <p class="between-slide-space"></p>

 # Version 2

-Lets improve some of mentioned problems with [schema_v2](../server/src/main/resources/schema/orderPizza_v2.graphqls).
+Let's address some of the mentioned issues with [schema_v2](../server/src/main/resources/schema/orderPizza_v2.graphqls).

 ## Validation Errors are part of schema

-Response for validation error Too Many Ingredients
+Response for the validation error "Too Many Ingredients"
 ```json
 {
   "data": {